 Studying in Hong Kong and the USA: Rachel Cheung

 Today’s post is a continuation of my series exploring advanced music study, and, more specifically, how studying at a music conservatoire or university plays a crucial, and often defining, role in a musician’s life.
-My guest post today has been penned by concert pianist Rachel Cheung, who is based in Hong Kong.
-In this fascinating…
+My guest post has been penned by concert pianist Rachel Cheung, who is based in Hong Kong.
+In this fascinating article,…

 Today’s blog is a guest post written by my student Amy Reynolds.
-Amy (pictured below) came to study with me a year ago, and together we’ve enjoyed quite a journey.
-Here, in her own words, she explains how we went about obtaining her dream, which was to study the piano at a British music conservatoire….
+Amy came to study with me a year ago, and together we’ve enjoyed quite a journey.
+Here, in her own words, she explains how we went about obtaining her dream, which was to study the piano at a British music conservatoire.
+After hours…

-A Year At A British Music Conservatoire by Lewis Kesterton
+A Year At A British Music Conservatoire: Lewis Kesterton

 Music conservatoires.
-Opinions are rife as to whether they are an ideal way to study music; some find them inspiring, others wish they had studied elsewhere.
-My own experience at the Royal College of Music was amazing and a really steep learning curve; it was a privilege to study at such a great institution.
-I…
+Opinions are rife as to whether they are an ideal way to study music.
+Some find them inspiring, others wish they had studied elsewhere.
+My own experience at the Royal College of Music was great.
+It was a really steep learning curve.
+Studying at such a great institution was a privilege.
+I will…

 Do pianists really need to play the entire piano repertoire?